labrador-kennel/async-unit/README.md

 ## What we are (or strive to be)...

 - A SOLID, well-tested, comprehensive testing framework with first-class async support.
-- A set of explicit, opinionated interfaces and implementations to run tests configured primarily through the use of [Attributes]()
+- A set of explicit, opinionated interfaces and implementations to run tests configured primarily through the use of [Attributes](https://www.php.net/manual/en/language.attributes.overview.php).
-- A static analysis tool to ensure that your tests are coherent, logical, and adhere to the opinions of this framework
+- A static analysis tool to ensure that your tests are coherent, logical, and adhere to the opinions of this framework.
 - A comprehensive Assertions API with first-class async support.
 - The primary test suite used by all Labrador projects.

 ## What we are not...

 - A replacement for PHPUnit.
 We don't aim to have complete feature parity with PHPUnit.
-There are aspects of what PHPUnit needs to provide that are largely irrelevant to us.
-You should be using this framework specifically if you have experience pain points with the [amphp/phpunit-util]() wrapper.
-For the majority of use cases this library is probably sufficient.
+There are aspects of what PHPUnit needs to provide that Labrador projects hardly encounter or use.
+You should be using this framework specifically if you have experienced pain points with the [amphp/phpunit-util](https://github.com/amphp/phpunit-util) wrapper.
+For the majority of use cases the AsyncTestCase provided by `phpunit-util` will serve your needs.
 - A mocking framework.
 BYOM...
 Bring Your Own Mocks.

 ## User Guide

 This User Guide details how to use this library to achieve async test nirvana!
 This guide does not teach the basics of unit testing or TDD in general.
-For that I really recommend you checkout PHPUnit's documentation.
+For that I really recommend you checkout [PHPUnit's documentation](https://phpunit.readthedocs.io).
 This guide is specifically targeted to developers with experience unit testing and are having pain points with testing asynchronous code in the existing unit testing ecosystem.

 ### The TestCase